Basics

 This is the most basic and common loop type available. while loops are entry-controlled – the loop body only executes if the loop condition holds true.

-The only mandatory component of a while loop structure is its condition – this controls if the loop body will be executed.
+The only mandatory component of a while loop structure is its condition – it controls if the loop body will be executed.
 It is checked on each iteration before executing the loop body.

 1 2 3 4 |